-The assurance level for this Security Target is EAL4.
-The business requirements for customers of the z900 identify EAL4 as a necessary assurance level for evaluation.
+The assurance level for this Security Target is EAL5.
+The business requirements for customers of the z900 identify EAL5 as the necessary assurance level for evaluation.
 This is due to the strong need to have logical partitions provide the same isolation as air-gapped systems.
 A high assurance level is needed to satisfy this need.